sebastianspicker/open-lola/README.md

 open-lola tracks the practical state of the current maintenance pass.

 ## Status
-Working state: bootstrap.
+Project phase: expansion.

 ## Usage
-- Rewrote the the main flow explanation around the maintained behavior.
+- Merged scattered the main flow guidance into the docs.

+## Roadmap
+Use the next review to check behavior before adding surface area.